ShisatoYano/JuliaPractice/README.md

 * [Author](#author)

 ## About this repository
-This repository is a Julia sample codes collection of basic programming.
+This repository is a Julia sample codes collection of basic programming, Data structures and Algorithms.
 I hope this repository will be useful for a lot of people to study Julia programming.

 ## Requirements